mikimer/LoRa/README.md

    _Notice that the `time_threshold` is set at 900.
 The data will be sent every 15 minutes unless you click the button 10 times in a row._

 You're sending data via LoRa, congratulations!

-### Connectivity debugging tips
-If you're having trouble getting this project to work, here are some steps you can take:

-* If your mDot keeps joining and then failing to join the network, you're at the edge of your coverage.
-Move to another spot (probably closer to outdoors) where you can get consistent coverage.
-* If your mDot isn't sending data to the Senet LoRa network, validate that you have coverage by plugging in the Semtech NorAm mote.
-If you don't receive data from the mote, then you probably won't be able to receive data from the mDot either.
-You'll need to find a new location (which could be as close as the nearest window or as far as miles away) where you get coverage.

 ![](assets/test_drive1.png)